 This helps keep the spam down from user registrations.

-You may want to spend a moment taking a look at some of the other features this plugin delivers.
+You may want to spend a moment taking a look at some of the other features this plugin delivers as well, just so you can take advantage of them when applicable.
 You can even integrate your site with Mailchimp, one of the best email services for marketing campaigns.

 The only downside is that not all add-ons are supported by the free version of Profile Builder.
 It just all depends on how much you want to add to the website.

 While you could create a completely private website, sometimes it’s easier to just deny people access to certain content based on their user roles.
 Profile Builder is perhaps one of the best to use for this purpose, and it comes with a variety of other tools to accentuate the website.